-The County of Santa Clara's Office of Supportive Housing (OSH) is responsible for operating the CoC's CES.
-OSH serves as the CoC's Board-designated Collaborative Applicant and HMIS Lead, and the CoC Board delegated authority to OSH to approve and implement operational policies for CES.
-OSH provides oversight of the CoC's CES, including implementation of the VI-SPDAT assessment tool, Community Queue, and prioritization and matchmaking.
+The County of Santa Clara's coordination with the CoC's CES is facilitated by its administrative structure.
+The County's Office of Supportive Housing (OSH) is responsible for operating the CoC's CES.
+OSH serves as the CoC's Board-designated collaborative applicant and HMIS Lead, and the CoC Board delegated authority to OSH to approve and implement operational policies for CES.
+With oversight from the CoC Board, OSH administers the CoC's CES, including implementation of the VI-SPDAT assessment tool, Community Queue, and prioritization and matchmaking.